-The Istanbul skyline – punctuated with domes, minarets and skyscrapers.
-The endless, crystal clear seas of the Turquoise coast, the otherworldly valleys and cave dwellings of Cappadocia …this is an epic of the adventure of a nation.
+Turkey: the Istanbul skyline – punctuated with domes, minarets and skyscrapers.
+The endless, crystal clear seas of the Turquoise Coast, the otherworldly valleys and cave dwellings of Cappadocia … this is an epic adventure of a nation.

 Turkey has 17 UNESCO World Heritage Sites, 40 national parks, 189 nature parks, 31 nature preserve areas, 80 wildlife protection areas and 109 nature monuments.
 Encircled by the sea on three sides, it has 8,000km of coastline and the longest beach is 18 kms.
 The country is also home to two of the Seven Wonders of the Ancient World: the ruins of the Mausoleum of Maussollos in Halicarnassus and the Temple of Artemis in Ephesus.

 Turkey covers a huge landmass.
 This fact generally gets written off by the visitor who regards it as a place to zip around and see the bucket list sights and worries about its proximity to Syria.
 In reality, it covers over 750,000 square kilometers and could more appropriately be referred to as a small continent – bigger than Texas and 3 times larger than the UK.
 The visitor needs to fully understand that what happens in the South is a good plane ride away from what happens in other areas.